Rootport-AI/Nz-DoppelPix-Judge/doc/specification.md

 - All API routes must run behind the same `LocalNetworkAccessMiddleware` used by the Gradio UI.
 - There must not be an API-only bypass for local network access control.
-- The planned API must not expose an endpoint that enables `local network` access remotely.
+- The HTTP API must not expose an endpoint that enables `local network` access remotely.
 - When `local network` is off, API requests from machines other than the local machine must receive HTTP 403.
 - When `local network` is on, API requests from other devices on the local network may proceed.